michaelbuii/personal-website/data/labs/AWS/S3 Buckets.md

 Documentation: [AWS docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html)

 Buckets are containers for storing data objects in AWS.
-In this lab, we'll go through a few for the settings available wiith S3 buckets.
+In this lab, we'll go through a few of the settings available with S3 buckets.

 We'll look at: